CodeGek/Landing-Page/README.md

 * Web browser (e.g., Chrome, Firefox, Safari)
 * Code editor (e.g., Visual Studio Code, Sublime Text)

+# Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 # License
 This project is licensed under Udacity.